IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario5/Lab_2/ReadMe.md

 ![alt text][5tk]

 3\.
-When you downloaded the Project Interchange file it put in the Download directory.
+When you downloaded the Project Interchange file - [KafkaConsumerTemplatePI.zip](../Assets/KafkaConsumerTemplatePI.zip), it should be in the Download directory.
 Click on the Download in the left menu and you will see your PI file.
 Select the Consumer Template and click **Open**

 ![alt text][6ctk]